On torsion freeness for the decomposable Orlik-Solomon algebra: Torsion freeness for the decomposable OS algebra

 Let $f = \sum_{i=1}^m a_i e_{X_i} \in \Lambda^{\bullet}_{\K}$, where $a_i \in \K \setminus \{0\}$ and $e_{X_i} \in Mon(\Lambda^{\bullet}_{\K})$.
 The support of $f$ is the set of monomials $supp(f):= \{e_{X_1}, \dots, e_{X_m}\}$. $in_{\prec}(f)$, the {\it initial monomial} of $f$ with respect to a monomial order $\prec$, is the biggest monomial with respect to $\prec$ among $\{e_{X_1}, \dots, e_{X_m}\}$.

-A {\it Gr\"obner basis} for a non-zero ideal $\mathcal{I}$ in the exterior algebra $\Lambda^{\bullet}_{\K}$, with respect to a monomial order $\prec$, is a finite set of elements $ \mathcal{G}_{\prec} \subset \mathcal{I}$ with the property that for any $f \in \mathcal{I}$ there exists $g \in \mathcal{G}_{\prec}$ such that $in_{\prec g}$ divides $in_{\prec f}$.
+A {\it Gr\"obner basis} for a non-zero ideal $\mathcal{I}$ in the exterior algebra $\Lambda^{\bullet}_{\K}$, with respect to a monomial order $\prec$, is a finite set of elements $ \mathcal{G}_{\prec} \subset \mathcal{I}$ with the property that for any $f \in \mathcal{I}$ there exists $g \in \mathcal{G}_{\prec}$ such that $in_{\prec}(g)$ divides $in_{\prec}(f)$.
 A Gr\"obner basis is called {\it reduced} if, for all $g \in \mathcal{G}_{\prec},\; in_{\prec}(g)$ has coefficient equal to $1$ and, for all $g \neq g' \in \mathcal{G}_{\prec}$, no monomial in $supp(g')$ is divisible by $in_{\prec}(g)$.
 We refer to \cite{HH} for more details on the theory of Gr\"obner bases over exterior algebras.\\

-In \cite{Y}, respectively \cite{F}, one constructs Gr\"obner bases for OS ideals (for arrangements, respectively for matroids), which are then used to describe bases for the associated OS algebras, bases that do not depend on the chosen field of coefficients.
+In \cite{Y}, respectively \cite{F}, one constructs Gr\"obner bases for OS ideals (for arrangements, respectively for simple matroids in general), which are then used to describe bases for the associated OS algebras, bases that do not depend on the chosen field of coefficients.
 This already proves torsion freeness for the considered OS algebras.\\

 Let $\mathcal{C}(M)$ denote the set of circuits of a simple matroid $M$ on ground set $[n]$, $\mathcal{C}_q(M): = \{C \in \mathcal{C}(M)\; | \; |C| = q \}$ the subset of circuits of length $q$ and

 the composition of the restriction $ \partial|_{\langle e_C\; |\; C \in \mathcal{C}_{q+1}(M) \rangle_{\K}}$ to the projection $\I^{q}_{\K}(M) \twoheadrightarrow (\I(M) / \Lambda^+ \I(M))^q_{\K}$, where $\langle \rangle_{\K}$ denotes $\K$-span. \\